qlero/UCA_MSc-DS1/README.md

-This is a generic repository for the courses and classes taken at UCA, MSc Data Science - Year 1.
+Repository of UCA MSc Data Science & Artificial Intelligence Year 1 (2020-2021) classes.

 __TO DO__

-1. Upload pdf of exercises in Basic Algebra and Basic Probabilities
-2. Upload notes of course 4 of Basic Algebra and Basic Probabilities
+1. Finish exercises lecture_3 large dataset with R